MCP Server Documentation

 describe_schedule

-Get a human-readable explanation of a schedule rule in natural language
+Get a human-readable explanation of a recurrence schedule in natural language

 Input: